sir-siren/TypeScript/other/what-changed.md

     Alternatively, you can switch to the new, updated section 2 right away and rewatch it from the beginning.
 This is not required, though.

-3. **Essentials Demo Project**

-    BRAND-NEW section!

-4. **Configuring TypeScript Projects**
+3. **Configuring TypeScript Projects**

     (1st approach): Added new lectures in new section, moved old section (now marked as LEGACY) to the end of the course

     If you're currently going through the old section, you can continue doing so.
-At the end of that section you find a lecture with a link to the next section you should continue with (which will be the new section 5).
+At the end of that section you find a lecture with a link to the next section you should continue with (which will be the new section 4).

-    Alternatively, you can switch to the new, updated section 4 right away and rewatch it from the beginning.
+    Alternatively, you can switch to the new, updated section 3 right away and rewatch it from the beginning.
 This is not required, though.

+4. **Essentials Demo Project**

+    BRAND-NEW section!

 5. **Next-generation JavaScript & TypeScript**